What does art have to do with thinking like water?

 1. Water is necessary for life.
 Play an indispensable part in the lives of others.

-2. Water seeks the path of least resistance.
+2. It seeks the path of least resistance.
 It is most natural and productive to go with the flow.

 3. Water goes around obstacles, ever flowing.
 If, in the process, the obstruction is stationary, water wears it down.
 Go around barriers, wear them out, and be persistent toward your goal.

-4. Water is capable of being solid, liquid or gas.
+4. This wet substance is capable of being solid, liquid or gas.
 Be flexible to change when given different environments.

 5. Water is nurturing.
 Not only does it provide habitat for critters of the air, land and water, it also creates endless entertainment for humans who love water activities.
 Be an uplifting and supportive presence.

-6. Water may be the most refreshing drink.
+6. It may be the most refreshing drink.
 Have a welcoming, revitalizing spirit for others.

 7. Water is cleansing.
 Leave a place cleaner than when you arrived.
 Whether you are camping or shopping or anything in between, the only evidence you were there should be a tidy and clutter free space.

-8. Water puts out fires.
+8. The substance, H2O, puts out fires.
 Settle disputes being cognizant of the quantity of your inner resources.

 9. Pools of water contain many wonderful things at the bottom.
 Know that at your inner core you hold many hidden treasures.